kholsman/futR/README.md

 When rectype is set to 4 the model fits a Ricker S/R curve.
 The Ricker model (Ricker,1954) is a dome shaped recruitment curve best used to describe populations with strong density dependence (e.g., cannibalism).
-The model estimates recruitment in year *i* and a fucntion of the index of spawners contributing to that year’s recruitment $\\hat{S_i}$ (e.g., spawning biomass in year *i* − 1).
+The model estimates recruitment in year *i* and a function of the index of spawners contributing to that year’s recruitment $\\hat{S_i}$ (e.g., spawning biomass in year *i* − 1).
 If specified, the model also includes the additional effects of annual changes in environmental conditions